Here we provide suggestions, with our own biases, of how to efficiently see the natural environments of the Canary Islands.

 Although we have not visited the low and dry islands of Lanzarote and Fuerteventura, these do have some interesting natural landscapes, including relatively recent volcanism on Lanzarote and a steep escarpment on the southern part of Fuerteventura.
 But few protected/semi-pristine areas remain on these islands.
 Given that travel to these islands is more time consuming by ferry or aircraft, we chose not to visit them and instead invested more time on the four islands we selected.
-Interestingly, after our first visit in 2014, we chose to return to these same four islands in 2018, despite having flexibility to choose differently.
+Interestingly, after our first visit in 2014, we chose to return to these same four islands in 2018, despite our having flexibility to choose differently.

 Where to stay

-Although most tourists stay at larger complexes near the ocean with convenient access to restaurants, pools and other facilities, there are accommodations all over each of the islands.
+Although most “package” tourists stay at larger complexes near the ocean with convenient access to restaurants, pools and other facilities, there are accommodations all over each of the islands.
 However conventional hotels are almost entirely lacking on the smaller islands of La Gomera and El Hierro.
-Even on the larger islands hotels away from the resort areas are not common, and are mostly in the major towns.
-Large hotels have some advantages, but a major disadvantage is that they don’t usually have full kitchens, forcing you to be dependent on restaurants – difficult to fine or inconveniently located on some islands, and with siesta closures.
+Even on the larger islands, hotels away from the resort areas are not common, and are mostly in the major towns.
+Large hotels have some advantages, but a major disadvantage is that they don’t usually have full kitchens, forcing you to be dependent on restaurants – difficult to find or inconveniently located on some islands, and with siesta closures.

 Fortunately, for naturalists who might want to be closer to nature there are better options.
 Casas rurales – country houses, are widespread on the different islands and often much closer to where you might want to be early in the morning or late in the day.
 But selecting carefully your casa rural you can minimize driving times to some natural attractions or minimize your driving on heavily traveled roads.

 The heavy red circles in the southwest corner of Tenerife are where the large tourist resort communities are found.
 There are some resorts elsewhere, but the largest concentration is in this area.
 A certain percentage of these tourists will want to visit the El Teide area on a given day.
 Many/most will take the shortest route (though not necessarily the fastest route – see google maps for travel times), shown very schematically here by the red curve with arrow.
 The detailed routes vary, but are roughly in this sense.
 IF you decide to stay at a casa rural near Santiago del Tiede you will follow the road indicated by the dashed black curve.
 This route has much less traffic because it doesn’t come from an area with large numbers of tourists.
-Yet the road is good (with fewer sharp curves than the route from the resorts), the views scenic, and it ultimately arrives to the same area of the El Tiede national park.
+Yet the road is good (with fewer sharp curves than the route from the resorts), the views scenic, and it ultimately arrives to the same area of the El Tiede National Park.

 The Santiago del Tiede location has the additional advantage of being close to lausisilva forest in the Teno area and some natural areas in the Teno Regional Park.
-This is a longer drive the the resorts (but not so long that the crowds don’t eventually arrive later in the day).
+This is a longer drive from the resorts (but not so long that the crowds don’t eventually arrive later in the day).

 The downside to the area around Santiago del Tiede is that it is higher in elevation (closer to 1000m, 3300 ft) and usually windy.
-There is low clouds and fog on the mountains – which is why the laurisilva forest in found here.
+There are low clouds and fog on the mountains – which is why the laurisilva forest in found here.
 The result of these conditions is that it is noticeably cooler and less sunny here – and can be cold in your accommodations!
-We stayed in a small town (Erjos) within walking distance of laurisilva trails on both of our trips and it was cooler than we preferred.
+We stayed in a small town (Erjos) within walking distance of laurisilva trails on both of our trips and it was cooler (in June) than we preferred.
 But the benefits to the natural history traveler might exceed the drawbacks.